UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Rationale

 Re-using software is in the common interest of the official statistics community.
-Re-use of our software not only enhances efficiency but also improves the quality of the software since the larger user community can contribute to development and maintenance.
-To maximise re-use by others it is necessary to choose an OS licence that maximally allows re-use, and minimises conflicts with other licences.
-This is known as “permissive” (see for example here).
-When choosing the appropriate OS licence we strive for maximum re-use.
+Reuse of our software not only enhances efficiency but also improves the quality of the software by allowing the wider user community to contribute to its development and maintenance.
+To maximise reuse by others it is necessary to choose an OS licence that maximally allows reuse, and minimises conflicts with other licences.
+This is known as “permissive”.
+When choosing the appropriate OS licence we strive for maximum reuse.

 Implications